 Is a party game appropriate in the classroom?
 Yes!
-They make great classroom energizers.
-Get your students on their feet and moving, and they'll return to your topic energized and engaged.
+Games for adults make great classroom energizers.
+Get your students on their feet and moving, and they'll return to your topic refreshed and engaged.

 If they made a movie of your life, what kind of movie would it be and who would be cast as you?
 Are you Bond...James Bond?
 Or more the Ahnold type?
 Maybe you’re like Scarlet in Gone With the Wind.
 Or Cat Woman.
 Is your life an adventure, drama, romance, or horror flick?
 Entertain us.